urschrei/polylabel_cmd/README.md

 Output features retain the order of input features / geometries, and input feature properties are mapped to output features where they exist.

 ## Validity
-Input geometries are *not* validated.
-Results from invalid input geometries may be incorrect.
+While the structure of the input GeoJSON is validated, individual geometries are *not* validated in the DE-9IM sense.
+If they self-intersect, have open rings etc., results are not guaranteed to be correct.

 ## Speed
 Polylabel is fast.
 Polygons are processed in parallel, using [Rayon](https://github.com/rayon-rs/rayon).